 The exception is aid which directly improves the governance of the country and helps to embed an understanding of free-market economics and the rule of law.
-As an illustration, after meeting Linda Whetstone (for her biography, visit the Islam & Liberty Network Council page and scroll down) at a political function I have signed up to give Network for a Free Society £100 per year.
+As an illustration, after meeting Linda Whetstone (for her biography, visit the Islam & Liberty Network Council page and scroll down) at a political function, I have signed up to give Network for a Free Society £100 per year.
 I have also given it more significant one-off donations.

 My exclusion of development charities extends to charities running schools in countries such as Pakistan.
 In my view the government of Pakistan and its citizens need to decide how to organise their education system and the proper balance between state provided schools (often inefficient or corrupt) and private schools.
 They also need to decide the proper balance between the government’s education budget (which is too small) and the government’s defence budget (which is too large).
 Any gift I make towards charitable schools in Pakistan will not help to address those issues.

 When major disasters such as the Asian tsunami or the Kashmir earthquake or the Pakistan floods happen, I contribute to emergency relief since, by definition, there is an emergency.

 As a consequence of the above views, most of my giving is to charities operating in the UK.
 As well as charities, I also give to organisations that are not legally charitable such as political parties and political campaigning organisations since their goals are also to make our country a better place.